 • Make regular bank deposits at irregular times.
 Do not establish a pattern for a robber.

 • When possible, make bank deposits during banking hours.
-Use unmarked packages to transport the money.
+Use unmarked packages to transport money.